324Luke/dotfiles/.github/readme.md

 ### Editor

-My current editor is VS Codium.
+My current editor is VS Codium (Not Emacs, Emacs is just tracked via this repo).
 It doesn't support configuration via file, so instead I use Shan Khan's Settings Sync extension.

 So to get my configurations follow these instructions:
   1. Create a copy of my [settings gist](https://gist.github.com/324Luke/39fde10578be53782788aeccea116f55).